johnjimi/CECS-285/README.md

                     projects using hardware prototyping boards. "

-- Apparently I lost all by labs for this class.
+- Apparently I lost all my labs for this class.
 I will try to recover what I have left.
-Unfortunately it is likely this might be all of it.
+Unfortunately, it is likely this might be all of it.
 - They don't offer this class anymore at California State University, Long Beach